bboy114crew/pet-home-backend/README.md

 # Introduction
-ph-be is Backend for Pet-shop which is Mobile application written by React Native.
-Include web dashboard written Reactjs
+This is backend for my capstone project. ph-be include backend built with Expressjs and web dashboard built with Reactjs.

 Pet Home is tiny social network for people who love pet.
 You can
 - Sharing post about your pet